fedemelo/uniandes-profesor-ip/README.md

-# IP Laboratory LaTeX Template
+# IP

-LaTeX template that closely resembles the original IP laboratory format.

-See `sample-lab.tex` for a complete example that recreates an original lab layout and content.

-## Compilation
+Laboratories and exams written in LaTeX for the ISIS-1221: Introducción a la Programación course at Universidad de los Andes.

 Compile with pdfLaTeX:
 ```bash